cheqd/product/product-essentials/roadmap/identity.md

 {% embed url="https://docs.cheqd.io/identity" %}

-#### What is the core business value of this work?

-Easily digestible and clear documentation is crucial for giving cheqd's partners a smooth experience using the Network's utility.
-It will also make it easier for developers and end-customers to begin using the cheqd network and to quickly understand how to integrate with the network, SDK and token functionality.

 ### DID Resolver

 * [x] Full DID Resolver: Completed
 * [ ] Proxy DID Resolver: Ongoing - Q2 expected release
 * [ ] Universal Resolver: Ongoing - Q2 expected release

-**Context**

 After we released our [cheqd DID method in 2021](https://github.com/cheqd/cheqd-node/blob/main/architecture/adr-list/adr-002-cheqd-did-method.md), creating a way for any person to simply resolve cheqd DIDs and utilise the value of [DID Core](https://www.w3.org/TR/did-core/) was an important next step for Q1 and Q2 2022.